smol-rs/async-io/README.md

 support on modern operating systems.
 While [IOCP], [AIO], and [io_uring] are possible solutions, they're not always available or ideal.

-Since blocking is not allowed inside futures, we must move blocking I/O onto a special executor provided by this crate.
-On this executor, futures are allowed to "cheat" and block without any restrictions.
-The executor dynamically spawns and stops threads depending on the current number of running futures.
+Since blocking is not allowed inside futures, we must move blocking I/O onto a special thread pool provided by this crate.
+The pool dynamically spawns and stops threads depending on the current number of running I/O jobs.

 Note that there is a limit on the number of active threads.
-Once that limit is hit, a running task has to complete or yield before other tasks get a chance to continue running.
-When a thread is idle, it waits for the next task or shuts down after a certain timeout.
+Once that limit is hit, a running job has to finish before others get a chance to run.
+When a thread is idle, it waits for the next job or shuts down after a certain timeout.

 [IOCP]: https://en.wikipedia.org/wiki/Input/output_completion_port
 [AIO]: http://man7.org/linux/man-pages/man2/io_submit.2.html